 Cellular Detoxification and Repair

-While fed, our body doesn’t have the desire nor the need to conduct thorough cleansing.
+While feeding, our body doesn’t have the desire nor the need to conduct thorough cleansing.
 The main mechanism for this is ‘autophagy.’

 ‘Autophagy’ is a metabolic pathway that causes the organism to ‘self-digest’ itself and removes waste material from the cells[i].
 Autophagy is required to maintain lean body mass and it actually inhibits the breakdown of muscle in adults[ii].
 It’s also needed for healthy brain cell mitochondria[iii].
 In the process, inflammation throughout the body and overall oxidative stress get reduced[iv].
-This fights against all illnesses.
+This fights against all illnesses and it’s the best thing about intermittent fasting.

 To release autophagy, your liver glycogen stores need to be depleted first.
 This takes up to 14-20 hours of not eating.
 However, this pathway will only reach its peak after fasting for 2+ days.